 It would have been a necessary part of life, of course – dodging a considerable amount of horse poo as well as many puddles and a lot of mud.

-Click on the images above for some relevant articles we’ve collected – if you’d like to contribute an article or photographs, please send them to Kim Wilde, Parish Clerk.
+Click on the images above for some relevant articles we’ve collected – if you’d like to contribute an article or photographs, please send them to Nicola Pearce, Parish Clerk.

 Walks around Hatley

 In addition to walks just around Hatley, there are plenty of suggestions for local walks from your home or by driving a short distance in John Harris’ Walking in Cambridgeshire – go to the ‘Free walks’ section for Walks near Cambridge, with walks from Hatley St George, Arrington, Croydon, Little Grandsen, Longstowe and Wimpole.
 This section includes walks from Gamlingay.

 Cambridgeshire County Council has also produced this handy leaflet on the Clopton Way, the footpath running from The Gamlingay Cinques Nature Reserve to Wimpole Hall.